YuanTian1991/Inivata_Coding_Test/README.md

 [1] "C"
 ```

 Actually, I think this solution is not very efficient.
-It’s better to directly munipulate string sequence.
-If this is functionality if vital for my future work, I will seek a faster way.
+It’s better to directly manipulate string sequence.
+If this functionality is vital for my future work, I will seek a faster way.

 ## 4. Wrap up into a general function: AmpliconAnalysis()

-In above three sections, I have shown how I 1): Find mutation from a list of amplicon sequence; 2): Get gene name by overlap candidate gene bed file with amplicon and 3): Get reference sequence to decided nature of mutation.
+In above three sections, I have shown how I 1): Find mutation from a list of amplicon sequence; 2): Get gene name by overlapping candidate gene bed file with coordinate files and 3): Get reference sequence to decide nature of mutation.
 Now I want to wrap them up into a function.

 The function is just an integration of above 3 functions, and contains some data organisation for mutation information.
 The full code is [here](https://github.com/YuanTian1991/Inivata_Coding_Test/blob/main/AmpliconAnalysis.R).
 The function is.
 It contains 5 parameters: